School Survival

 Unblocking Discord on MacOS using a VPN

-Now, there's one catch: you'll need to have the ability to install software on your device.
+Now, there's one catch: you'll need to have the permission to install software on your device.
 If you're using a school-issued computer or tablet, this might be a barrier.
-In such cases, check if you have the necessary permissions or if there's a way to obtain them.
-If you're using a personal device, the process is much smoother.
+In such cases, check if you have administrative rights or if there's a way to obtain them.
+If you're using a personal device, the process is much easier.

 To install ProtonVPN, simply go to the app store on your device and search for ProtonVPN.
 Download the app - it's free.
 Once it's installed, open the app, and follow the setup instructions.
 You'll be able to connect to their servers and start browsing as if you're anywhere other than the confines of your school's network.